seldon1000/NextPass/README.md

 **Jetpack Compose**<br />
 Compose is still in beta, that means that you could experience some glitches and/or poor performance depending on your device.
 NextPass UI also lacks many animations, due to Compose navigation and foundation libraries still not supporting them.
 I will update the toolkit ASAP to provide the best possible experience.

+**Autofill service**<br />
+Autofill service provides suggestions when you're logging in websites and apps.
+It should work properly most of the times, however sometimes it can seem partially or completely broken.
+This is due to the fact that the service requires some details and info to recognize the input fields, and apps/websites should provide them.
+If they don't, then NextPass just can't do its magic.
+Also, even if NextPass manages to recognize the input fields, suggestions may not be found, despite they're on your service.
+This happens because NextPass has a certian logic to follow to pick the correct suggestions.
+For instance, as long as the password's label matches (at least partially) the packagename of the app you're logging into, then everything's alright.
+Passwords saved with NextPass' autofill service will be created with a custom field containing the full packagename of the app; this will guarantee that the new password is always found by autofill service (as long as it finds input fields too).

 # Translations
 Currently, NextPass only supports english, but translations are so very welcome.
 I plan to setup an actual translation platform (Crowdin, probably) in the future, but, until then, you can open an issue specifying your language and I will provide anything you need.
 Also, I'm not english native, so if you have suggestions for the current english translation, please report.